catalinghita8/android-mvp-dagger2/README.md

 Nevertheless, the app was intended to have a flexible and efficient testing capability, rather than a fully reactive build.

 Even in this case, you will be able to notice RxJava's benefits when data is being retrieved by `NewsRemoteDataSource` from the REST client ([News API](https://newsapi.org/)):
-- threading is much easier, with no need for the dreaded `AsyncTasks`
+- Threading is much easier, with no need for the dreaded `AsyncTasks`.
-- error handling is straightforward and comfortable
+- Error handling is straightforward and comfortable.
-- any reactive process is immediately stopped in certain situations of the apps' life cycle with the help of `Disposable`
+- Any reactive process is immediately stopped in certain situations of the apps' life cycle with the help of `Disposable`.

 ## Dependency Injection
 Dagger2 is used to externalize the creation of dependencies from the classes that use them.
 Android specific helpers are provided by `Dagger-Android` and the most significant advantage is that they generate a subcomponent for each `Activity` through a new code generator.